JSubelj/g910-gkey-macro-support/docs/Configuration.md

 #### Execute a snippet of Python code - `"python"`
 A Python one-line script.
 If output is desired, the script should define a global variable named `output_string` and set it to the string to be output.

+#### Map a G-Key to a different key - `"uinput"`
+A key defined by python3-uinput to emit (ex. `KEY_F13` or `KEY_KATAKANA`)
+A full list of all available keys you can find [here](https://github.com/tuomasjjrasanen/python-uinput/blob/master/src/ev.py).

 #### Do nothing - `"nothing"`

 Also, not all possible characters and control keys are supported (yeah no emojis!).
-Supported characters and control keys can be viewed in [supported_keys.txt](https://github.com/JSubelj/g910-gkey-macro-support/blob/master/docs/supported_keys.txt) (or if you like to dwell in python dicts (and more consistent): [char_uinput_mapper.py](https://github.com/JSubelj/g910-gkey-macro-support/blob/master/lib/data_mappers/char_uinput_mapper.py)).
+Supported characters and control keys can be viewed in [char_uinput_mapper.py](https://github.com/JSubelj/g910-gkey-macro-support/blob/master/lib/data_mappers/char_uinput_mapper.py).

 >It is also worth pointing out that Enter and Tab keys are pressed while typing out `\n` and `\t`, so you can use this when controlling a program like vim or terminal without using `shortcut`.